Resources for Expats, Travelers, and Entrepreneurs Navigating Life and Trade in Taiwan with the New Taiwan dollar

 Here are some things you might want to know about the New Taiwan dollar:

-For card purchases if offered a choice of currencies always select to Pay in New Taiwan dollar otherwise you may get much worst exchange rates.
+For card purchases, if you are offered a choice of currencies always select to Pay in New Taiwan dollar otherwise you will typically get much worst dynamic currency conversion (DCC) exchange rates.

 The below interactive chart displays the USD/TWD change and UP📈 DOWN📉 trends over the past 1 Year.